 However, at times this may not be enough, and the patient finds themselves in a cycle of ineffective treatments with varying results.
 Even worse, they may find that their health is degrading, and their quality of life has been negatively impacted.

 Thankfully, our cellular therapy methods have been shown to decrease the time needed for healing by using safe, noninvasive treatments that have yielded outstanding results.

 Our specialists can treat a variety of both acute and chronic non-healing wounds, including:

 - Venous stasis ulcers

 - Non-healing surgical incisions

-If you have a non-healing wound, call us today at (724) 335-5210.
+If you are in need of wound care in Pittsburgh, New Kensington or any nearby city, call us today at (724) 335-5210.
 We can schedule a free consultation to answer any questions you may have and determine if you could be a candidate for treatment.